 In fact, the dark, rich beer became our go-to for the entire week.
 We loved Põhjala beer so much that we made arrangements to visit the brewery and meet head brewer Chris Pilkington.

 Pilkington moved to Tallinn from Scotland and is new happy to call Tallinn his home.
-Be sure to watch our YouTube video to see our brewery tour and interview with Pilkington.
+Be sure to watch our YouTube video to see our brewery tour and interview with the talented brewer.

 Rumored to be the city that invented the Christmas tree tradition back in the 15th century, Tallinn takes the holiday season very seriously.

-But wait!
-There are more activities in Tallinn.
+There are even more activities in Tallinn.
 With some good advance planning, you definitely won’t be bored when you visit Tallinn.